ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-glasses.md

 ## 1: Introduction

-- This is a simple guide of how to choose glasses.
+- A guide of how to glasses.
 - I recommend `eyebuydirect` to purchase said glasses, to get $10 off your purchase use my referral code, `IF8256FGN3`!

-## 2: What things to consider?
+## 2: What Things to Consider?

 - How long ago was your eye exam?
   - If you're in this age: